What every leader should be thinking about right now in order to get the most out of their data and make more well-informed decisions

 It’s important to recognize that data governance isn’t the responsibility of one team or one individual; it’s a collective responsibility.
 It’s up to each individual member of the team to take data governance seriously and to raise concerns when appropriate.
 It requires active participation at every level.

-— Colin Shaw, Director, ML/AI, RevUnit
+— Colin Shaw, Director of Machine Learning, RevUnit

 Designating a team to carry foundational data governance methods forward does not necessarily require that you make a substantial investment in both new personnel and tooling right off the bat.
 Instead, it can often be just as effective—especially toward the beginning of such an undertaking—to redirect existing personnel or resources in order to establish critical momentum early on.
 While it isn’t a perfect long-term solution, it’s typically one that’s more palatable and actionable for those who may already be limited by resource-constraints or haven’t yet made a full commitment to data as a key discipline (though the latter is becoming increasingly less common in 2020).